RedPitaya/Documentation/developerGuide/hardware/GEN2/hw_specs/extent.rst

 .. tabs::

-    .. group-tab:: STEMlab 125-14 Gen2
+    .. group-tab:: STEMlab 125-14 Gen 2

-        The fast differential paris are not available on the STEMlab 125-14 Gen2 board.
+        The fast differential paris are not available on the STEMlab 125-14 Gen 2 board.

-    .. group-tab:: STEMlab 125-14 Gen2 Pro
+    .. group-tab:: STEMlab 125-14 Pro Gen 2

-        The fast differential paris are not available on the STEMlab 125-14 Gen2 Pro board.
+        The fast differential paris are not available on the STEMlab 125-14 Pro Gen 2 board.

-    .. group-tab:: STEMlab 125-14 Gen2 Z7020 Pro
+    .. group-tab:: STEMlab 125-14 Pro Z7020 Gen 2

         +--------------------------+----------------------------------+
         | | Number of GPIOs        | | 16                             |